This FAQ page has been updated and expanded in September 2020 to include information about all of our K swap packages for any chassis.

 Will my factory gauges work with my K swap?

 Yes, all gauges work like stock with all of our engine conversions.

 Can I retain A/C and power steering with my K swap?

 We offer bolt-in A/C and power steering options for the NA/NB Miata chassis as well as the 86.
 These options will be added for the E30 shortly, as well as all other K swaps we release in the future.

 Is a radiator upgrade needed?

 Stock radiators work fine for street cars, but if the car is going to see heavy track use, we recommend upgrading to an aluminum radiator.
 N/A K series engines don’t generally have any overheating issues.

 How difficult is the wiring for a K swap?

 That depends on the chassis.
-The E30 wiring is plug and play, while the NA and NB Miata requires the dash to be removed so some splices can be made.
+The E30 and 86 wiring is plug and play, while the NA and NB Miata requires the dash to be removed so some splices can be made.
 See our installation guides for detailed wiring instructions.